Delhi Police fifth to file FIR against Shashi Tharoor, six journalists for tweets on farmer’s death

 The Uttar Pradesh Police was the first to file an FIR against the seven in Noida that includes charges of sedition, followed by a similar case filed by the police in Madhya Pradesh.
 Other FIRs were registered in Gurugram and Bengaluru on Friday, and in Noida on Thursday.

+The FIRs claim that the accused, in a coordinated and well-timed conspiracy, started a misinformation campaign that it was the Delhi Police that shot a protesting farmer.
 Most of them invoke sections of the Indian Penal Code on sedition, criminal intimidation, promoting enmity, provocation to break public peace, criminal conspiracy, outraging religious feelings, among others.
-The FIRs claim that the accused, in a coordinated and well-timed conspiracy, started a misinformation campaign that it was the Delhi Police that shot a protesting farmer.

-Tens of thousands of farmers have been camped on the edge of New Delhi for over two months, seeking the repeal of agricultural laws passed in September.
+Tens of thousands of farmers have been camped on the edge of Delhi for over two months, seeking the repeal of agricultural laws passed in September.
 The protests had largely been peaceful but violence erupted on January 26, when a tractor rally planned to coincide with Republic Day celebrations turned chaotic.

 At least one protester was killed and over 300 police officers were injured as farmers broke through barricades and poured into the city, clashing with the police that tried to push them back with tear gas and a baton-charge.

 The Delhi Police said on Saturday that 84 people have been arrested and 38 first information reports filed so far in connection with the violence.
-Nine of these 22 FIRs were transferred to the crime branch of the Delhi Police for investigation.
+Nine of the 22 FIRs filed were transferred to the crime branch of the Delhi Police for investigation.

 Several farmer leaders, including Swaraj India President Yogendra Yadav and Bharatiya Kisan Union’s Haryana unit President Gurnam Singh Chaduni, were named in one of the FIRs filed by the police.